When Is It Time to Call Yourself a Copywriter?

 - You let clutter pile up and it literally covers up the things you really want to do, especially things that have to do with getting more (and better) clients.

-This last one was something I noticed very early on in my business (I described it in my interview in Barefoot Writer):
+This last one was something I noticed very early on in my business:

 I knew a lot of dancers, actors, and musicians who didn’t have any work.
 They all seemed really disorganized to me, and I was a little bit more pulled together.
 I came up with the idea to be a professional organizer.
 That was around 1988 … The really interesting thing was that all these creative people were using clutter to prevent self-promotion.
 A lot of things in their piles were covering up marketing opportunities, or growth opportunities, for what were supposedly the things they wanted to do in their lives.